-The only Peruvian animal I heard of before going to Peru was the llama, also known as alpaca, which later turned out to be two completely different, albeit related animals.
+The only Peruvian animal I heard of before going to Peru was the llama, also known as the alpaca, which later turned out to be two completely different, albeit related animals.
 So, I guess, I really didn’t know anything.
 So, when Victor mentioned that we were going to see condors fly through the Colca canyon and were going to visit an animal sanctuary, I got pretty excited.
 Even though I had absolutely no idea what I was going to see.
 That’s just the kind of person that I am.

 As we were driving to Colca canyon, the guide explained the difference between alpacas and llamas, with alpacas being smaller, pudgier, cuter with smushed faces and expensive fur, while llamas have longer faces, banana-shaped ears, and attitude for days.
 Both are domesticated breeds, and I was surprised to find out that two other camelids, mammals of the camel family, guanacos and vicuñas, both wild, roamed the remote Peruvian landscapes.
 From the bus, we saw herds of vicuñas, graceful brown animals, galloping across vast fields, and llamas and alpacas were absolutely everywhere.
 It seemed like every stop and every town we visited had native women in colorful garb holding baby alpacas for tourists to take pictures with or llamas lazily grazing by the road.
 Even though we usually consider ourselves above the pedestrian attractions of taking pictures with monkeys/elephants/buffalos or whatever dressed-up animal is being peddled in this particular country, a fluffy baby alpaca proved to be too great of an attraction.

 “It’s like holding a baby cloud!”
 I gushed to Victor, as the poor alpaca strained its neck as far away from me as possible, clearly distraught by my enthusiasm.
-When it was Victor’s turn to hold the fluffy baby, he was much calmer and got rewarded by a few tentative alpaca kisses.
+When it was Victor’s turn to hold the fluffy baby, he was much calmer and got rewarded with a few tentative alpaca kisses.

 When we finally saw the condors in the Colca canyon, I had no idea I was looking at the world’s largest bird, by combined measurement of weight and wingspan.
 They spend the night deep in the canyon and every morning surf the canyon winds with their giant bodies, circling and slowly climbing up and up until clear of the mountain range.
 It was an incredible sight.
 We were lucky to see over thirty condors rising up from the foggy depths below and circling right overhead.
 Depending on the visibility, weather, and generosity of Inca gods, some tour groups have arrived at the same spot over the years and ended up not seeing any condors at all.